-Horizon 2020 has opened its gates to Clinical Trials.
-Clinical Trials are funded in Horizon 2020 via the Research and Innovation Actions (RIA), addressing various areas such regenerative medicine, advanced therapies, rare diseases and more.
-However, the typical Clinical Trial structure (mostly Industry-Sponsored) does not naturally comply with the RIA structure and funding scheme.
-This means that establishing and planning a Clinical Trial-focused RIA is a challenge.
+Horizon 2020 and currently Horizon Europe have opened the gate for publicly-funded Clinical Trials.
+However, the typical Clinical Trial structure (mostly Industry-Sponsored) does not naturally comply with the structure and funding scheme of Horizon Europe.
+This means that establishing and planning a Clinical Trial-focused project under Horizon Europe may be a challenge.

 There are several inherent discrepancies:

-- Differences between the Horizon 2020 funding cycles and payment structure of Industry-Sponsored Clinical Trials
+- Differences between the Horizon Europe funding cycles and payment structure of Industry-Sponsored Clinical Trials

-- Fixed Consortium structure in Horizon 2020 vs. dynamic recruitment of patients via medical centers and its associated payment paths
+- Fixed Consortium structure in Horizon Europe vs. dynamic recruitment of patients via medical centers and its associated payment paths

 - Typical and strict RIA project duration vs. variable and sometimes flexible Clinical Trials’ time frames

-Our team was involved in various Clinical Trials projects since 2008 (FP7) and throughout the Horizon 2020 programme.
+The Enspire Science team has been involved in various Clinical Trials projects since 2008 (FP7) and throughout the most recent Horizon Europe programme.

-On top of our regular Pre-award services, we provide the following services to Clinical Trial project under Horizon 2020:
+On top of our regular Pre-award services, we provide the following services to Clinical Trial project under Horizon Europe:

-- Structuring the ‘Essential information for clinical trials’ annex, based on the above and on the Clinical Trial protocol.
+- Structuring the ‘Essential information for clinical trials’ annex, based on the Clinical Trial protocol.

 - Clinical Trial Sponsor role and activities definition, including references to legislation, regulation conflicts (US-EU), liability, insurance and other relevant Clinical Trial issues, as needed.